 Define if you are going to arrive and depart from the same city (loop trip) or if it is better to arrive and depart from 2 different points.

 If you have a little flexibility and are planning well in advance then you have a very good chance of finding great deals.

 Skyscanner and Google flight are your allies, do various tests.
-Try a simple round trip itinerary in the same city on various dates, or using the calendar function in skyscanner to get an idea of the cost.
+Try a simple round trip itinerary in the same city on various dates, or use the calendar function in Skyscanner to get an idea of the cost.
 If you are planning the itinerary for traveling in a big country check the cost of 2 one way flights and multi-city (arrival and departure from different cities).
-Google flight let you search for multiple city at the same time, really helpfull to compare price from different departure/arrival points.
+Google flight let you search for multiple cities at the same time, really helpful to compare prices from different departure/arrival points.

 If the country you want to visit is big, take a look also at the costs of internal flights.

 Take note of the costs, but don’t book yet, unless you find incredibly low-priced dates and aren’t too worried about the budget.

 In this step you just have to get an idea of the hotel or Airbnb costs.
 In Booking.com you can search for hotels for the indicative dates you have established and filter the results with hotels in the centre (or near the beach…) and hotels with reviews from eight upwards.
 Without going into details this will give you an idea of the average cost.

 At this point you have the main elements in hand to roughly define the cost of the trip considering the unavoidable expenses.
 If the result satisfies you then it’s time to proceed.
 If you think the cost is too high (don’t forget that you still have to add the cost of various activities, transfers, tours…) consider if you can still make it happen with some small adjustments.

 Think of reducing the trip length, picking cheaper accommodation, consider using points and air miles to lower the cost of hotels or flights, consider using the train or bus instead of the plane for internal transport.
 If you are at least flexible and adaptable it should be possible to cut costs.